Earth4All

 The five extraordinary turnarounds presented by Earth4All are the minimum requirements that support wellbeing for all, whilst protecting the planet.
 Below we outline 15 immediate policies with the most significant systemic and long-term effects in order to achieve this goal.

-There is no “one size fits all” for economic systems change.
+There is no “one size fits all” for economic systems change, and what we are proposing is by no means a complete blueprint for it.
 There are different ways to reach the five extraordinary turnarounds depending on different social and political contexts.
 Actions to drive these turnarounds in the United States and Canada are likely to be very different to actions in Africa, Europe or Asia for example.
+We work with local partners on national engagement strategies to champion and establish locally relevant policies.

 Eliminate poverty